WeTransfer/wt-api-docs/source/includes/_transfer-api.md

 ##### 404 (Not Found)

-When you try to get information from a transfer we cannot find in (your account, or at all) we will respond with  `404 Not Found`.
+When you try to get information from a transfer we cannot find, or you don't have access to, we will respond with `404 Not Found`.

 ```json
 {